data354/app-kasada/README.md

 # app-kasada
-# app-kasada

-# Creating the content for the README.txt file
-readme_content = “””
-Google Drive to Azure Transfer Application

 This application enables users to securely transfer .xlsm files from a Google Drive folder to Azure Blob Storage.
 The application includes user authentication, with login and password management.
 It also logs every user action such as login, file viewing and file transfer in a log file.